 Management has evaluated subsequent events through the date of the audit opinion, which is the date on which the financial statements were available to be issued.
-No events occurred which are material to these financial statements and would require additional disclosure or adjustment.
+WCW formed a JPA, the West County Facilities Financing Authority and issued \$90 million in 2021 wastewater revenue bonds primarily for the Comprehensive Energy Savings and Sustainability Upgrades Project and other various capital projects.

-Notes to Financial Statements For the Fiscal Years Ended June 30, 2020 and 2019
+Notes to Financial Statements For the Fiscal Years Ended June 30, 2021 and 2020